Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:representations}, we discuss the standard frame-based quasiprobability representations and recall the importance of negativity to the classical simulation problem.
 In Sec.~\ref{sec:general_representations}, we introduce generalized quasiprobability representations and show how to find the representation of elements (states, channels, measurements) with minimal negativity.
-In Sec.~\ref{sec:optimization} we develop an algorithm for finding the optimal quasiprobability representation for a given quantum circuit.
+In Sec.~\ref{sec:optimization}, we develop an algorithm for finding the optimal quasiprobability representation for a given quantum circuit.
 Then in Sec.~\ref{sec:performance} we test the algorithm on some simple circuits.
+In Sec.~\ref{sec:random_circs}, we combine our approach with the gate merging technique for minimizing negativity of noisy random brick-wall circuits.
 We summarize main results and conclude in Sec.~\ref{sec:conclusion}.